stevehalliwell/Hug/README.md

 - Add to your package manager with Add Git "https://github.com/stevehalliwell/Hug.git#upm"
 - Add the DevConsole to your scene/bootstrap
 - Add Write, Add, or Expose parts to the Console, this can be done via the ConsoleCommand Attribute or manually via Console.Register or ConsoleBindingHelper.Add*
+- If using BindingHelper and builting for a platform that uses IL2CPP, ensure you consult [Unity's doco around code stripping](https://docs.unity3d.com/Manual/ManagedCodeStripping.html)

 Contributions?
 ---